dangoslen/dangoslen-me-site/content/blog/our-obsession-with-patterns.md

 I mention this because most engineers can program in more than one language and the type of language used on a project is based on the problem space.
 Yes, you could write a Java application to send a simple HTTP call to set up data for a test.
 Or you could write a bash script.
 Applying patterns in a bash script isn't the same as Java.
 And you don't *need* a pattern anyhow to send a simple HTTP request.

-If you learn patterns because you think knowing patterns will automatically help you write any software to solve any problem, think again.
+If you learn patterns because you think knowing patterns will magically help you write any software in any language to solve any problem, think again.

 ## Patterns Are Tools.
 Not multi-tools.